cdli-gh/Multilayer-Annotation-Query-Tool/README.md

 # Multi-Layer Annotation Querying Tool

 ### About the Project
-This is a tool to integrate into a website that has the capacity to query through multiple layers of linguistic annotations like morphology, syntax and semantics annotations.

-- Would be able to search through the complete data when a word or the annotations of the word or both are defined.
-- Also, the system would be able to search for a combination of such word queries.
-- The data is queried from RDF format which is flexible and will help integrate into a linked open data toolbox for computation.
-- Also, the tool will have a query language or a form which will be easy to use for non-technical people.
-- It will also highlight the results in the retrieved document which resulted in the retrieval of the document.
-- The tool will also return data in a format that allows for easy integration into any website.

-### Tool Used :- CQP4RDF

-As a backend, we have used a tool CQP4RDF.
-Why CQP?
-How CQP4RDF is helping us?
-Data?
+This project is the GUI for CQP4RDF tool, which is used to query the annotations of a corpus.

+The tutorial of using the GUI can be seen at [here](https://github.com/cdli-gh/Multilayer-Annotation-Query-Tool/blob/master/TUTORIAL.md).

+**This tool is the just the GUI for Query Generator for  [CQP4RDF](https://github.com/cdli-gh/cqp4rdf).**

+**The demo for the project can be seen at https://cdli-gh.github.io/Multilayer-Annotation-Query-Tool/**